hackebrot/pytest-md/README.md

 ## Usage

-The following example code produces the different pytest test outcomes.
+The following example code produces all of the different pytest test outcomes.

 ```python
 import random